brianglass/anastasis/files/wed03mc.md

 May I be delivered by your prayers, all blameless Maiden, from all wrath, from death bringing passions, harsh Hades and fire, from un-just men, from evil foes; I who run to your protection and call on you for help.

-As Mother of God implore the Lord, God and King, who was born of you, that you suppliant may be delivered from every threat and evil habit, for from my motherÃ¢Â€Â™s womb I have trusted in you, pure Lady.
+As Mother of God implore the Lord, God and King, who was born of you, that you suppliant may be delivered from every threat and evil habit, for from my motherâ€™s womb I have trusted in you, pure Lady.

 Aposticha of Lauds, of the Cross.